choderalab/status/README.md

 * Use a yaml file + jinja template to build the README.md programmatically
 * Some workflow/bot commands to re-run CI
 * Automate issue creation when status changes
+* For each package, figure out which python versions we want to support